1993 French Open – Men's singles

-Sergi Bruguera defeated the two-time defending champion Jim Courier in the final, 6–4, 2–6, 6–2, 3–6, 6–3 to win the men's singles tennis title at the 1993 French Open.
+Sergi Bruguera defeated two-time defending champion Jim Courier in the final, 6–4, 2–6, 6–2, 3–6, 6–3 to win the men's singles tennis title at the 1993 French Open.
+It was his first major singles title.

-This was the first Grand Slam of future world No. 1, two-time major champion and 2000 Olympic gold medalist Yevgeny Kafelnikov in the tournament as a qualifier, he lost to Sláva Doseděl in the second round.
+This tournament marked the first major main draw appearance of future world No. 1, French Open and Australian Open champion, and Olympic gold medalist Yevgeny Kafelnikov; he lost to Sláva Doseděl in the second round.

 Seeds

 The seeded players are listed below.
 Sergi Bruguera is the champion; others show the round in which they were eliminated.